errantSquam/errant-resources/resources.md

 Feel free to suggest resources.
 However, I tend to vet my resources for effectiveness before suggesting them (and I have quite a backlog of art textbooks), so they may not go live on the site immediately, or at all.

 ### Special Thanks
-- All the artists who offered up their resources for free, whom I've sourced and credited here.
+- All the artists who offered up their resources, whom I've sourced and credited here.
 (Please contact me if you'd like anything taken down!)
 - My fellow art study buddy, [Nisnow](https://nisnow.art/) (check out their art!)
+- Chuji 🍉 for beta reading